 The Manor of Wakefield collection

 The records relating to the Courts held in many of these years have been transcribed and published either in the Society's Record Series, or as part of a special project lasting from 1977 to 2021.
 Most of these are available to view on our pages of the Internet Archive.
-Print copies of some volumes are still available - for details see the Publicatiions page.
-Further material may also be transcribed and published in future years as and when potential editors wish to undertake the work.
+Print copies of some volumes are also still available.

 A plan to conserve the 18th Century rolls